Setup FSx FileCache with AWS ParallelCluster 🗂

 On the next screen review all the information and click “Create”.

-5. Attach Filesystem to AWS ParallelCluster
+5. Attach Cache to AWS ParallelCluster

 -